-- o Regulatory exclusions: controversial weapons and international sanctions - o Discretionary exclusions: United Nations Global Compact (UNGC) and thermal coal o An assessment combining financial and ESG criteria: the integration of ESG criteria reflects the analysis process applied by each management team; it may be applied at sector or issuer level, and at management company and/or fund level, depending on the asset class in question.
+o Regulatory exclusions: controversial weapons, international sanctions and non-cooperative tax jurisdictions o Discretionary exclusions: United Nations Global Compact (UNGC), thermal coal and tobacco o An assessment combining financial and ESG criteria: the integration of ESG criteria reflects the analysis process applied by each management team; it may be applied at sector or issuer level, and at management company and/or fund level, depending on the asset class in question.

-- o Target ESG score of at least BBB - o Minimum level of Taxonomy-aligned and sustainable investments - o Minimal coverage of ESG ratings (90%) - o Exclusion of the lowest-scoring 20% of issuers with respect to ESG from the investment universe; - o The following standards-based exclusions: the United Nations Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the Fundamental Conventions of the International Labour Organization; - o Exclusion of issuers belonging to the following "controversial" sectors: thermal coal, conventional and unconventional oil and gas, electricity generation, weapons, tobacco, gambling and pornography;
+- o Target ESG score of at least BBB

+- o Minimum sustainable investments

+- o Minimal coverage of ESG ratings (90%)

+- o Exclusion of the lowest-scoring 25% of issuers with respect to ESG from the investment universe.
+The percentage of securities eliminated will rise to 30% from 1 January 2026;

+o The following standards-based exclusions: the United Nations Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the Fundamental Conventions of the International Labour Organization;